AWS Fargate Pricing: Real Costs Per Environment (2026 Breakdown)

 Application Load Balancer — $22/mo per environment

 The ALB base rate is $0.0225/hr per AWS ALB pricing (verified May 2026).
-That's $16.43/month just for existing.
+That's $16.43/month for the ALB to exist.
 Add Load Balancer Capacity Units (LCU) at $0.008/LCU-hr — a dev environment with minimal traffic uses roughly 1 LCU, adding $5.84.
 Total: ~$22.27/month per ALB.

 Can you share one ALB across environments?
 Yes — host-based routing lets you route dev.example.com and qa.example.com through the same ALB.
 But you hit AWS limitsfast: 100 routing rules per listener, 50 TLS certificates.
 At 8 services × 12 environments = 96 rules, you're near the ceiling.
 At 50 environments with custom domains, you hit the certificate limit.